 - Cover with curtain net or bubble wrap, wet and rub well.

 Step 13: Remove the Net

 - Gently lift off the bubble wrap or curtain netting.

 - Take care not to displace the fibers below.

 - Turn the project over and prepare to neaten the loose fibers.

-- Neaten the flat side of template by folding it under the template as shown.
+- Neaten the flat side of the template by folding it under the template as shown.

 - Use the template as a guide.

-- Once you have neatened it, place the template on top of the straight edge as is shown below.
+- Once you have neatened it, place the template on top of the straight edge, as shown.

 - Place the flap on a flat surface.

 - Lay a piece of card alongside the half-completed flap.